raehik/pladlang/README.md

-# UKC CS BSc CO663 2020: LaTeX formal type derivation builder
+# Pladlang: Tools for a simple exemplar programming language
 [ctan-mathpartir]: https://ctan.org/pkg/mathpartir
 [ukc-co663]: https://www.kent.ac.uk/courses/modules/module/CO663

-LaTypInf takes an equation written in a simple language inspired by the lambda calculus, and builds a formal type derivation for it in LaTeX macros via the [mathpartir][ctan-mathpartir] package.
+This is a set of tools for Pladlang, a generalisation of some simple lambda calculus-like languages introduced in the 2020 UKC module [CO663 Programming

-This was written to cheat on part of an assessment for the [CO663 Programming
+Languages: Application and Design][ukc-co663] (-> PLAD).
+It started off as a formal type derivation builder to let me cheat on part of an assessment, and grew much later as I learned more Haskell.

-Languages: Applications and Design][ukc-co663] module in UKC's 2020 CS BSc course, and cleaned up post submission.
+Main usage: Takes an equation written in a simple language inspired by the lambda calculus and build a formal type derivation for it in LaTeX macros via the [mathpartir][ctan-mathpartir] package.

 ## Usage
-LaTypInf is built with [Stack](https://www.haskellstack.org), so with it
+Pladlang is built with [Stack](https://www.haskellstack.org), so with it
 installed:

     stack ghci

 Then run wild.
-Examples are stored in `LaTypInf.Examples` and prepended with `ex` or `assess`.
+Examples are stored in `Pladlang.Examples` and prepended with `ex` or `assess`.
+(TODO)

 To compile the LaTeX output, you'll need LaTeX with a bunch of packages including [mathpartir][ctan-mathpartir].
+(TODO)

 ## License
 Provided under the MIT license.
 Please see [LICENSE](LICENSE) for the full